 Magic Perspectives is dedicated to publishing thought-provoking books about theatrical magic.
-Our books provide a rich tapestry of magic history, science and methods to inspire magicians to further their craft.
+Our books provide a rich tapestry of science, history and methods to inspire magicians to further their craft.

 The Box Goes-In-Da Box—A treatise on the Gozinta Boxes

 This book describes how to design, build and perform the gozinta boxes.
 The book includes a Gozinta Boxes Construction Kit to help you create your own props, using nothing but construction paper, a knife, a ruler and some glue.

 “There has NEVER been anything like this … until now!
 I’m in awe at the amount of detail and effort and quality!”—Mark Stevens.

 The Jastrow Illusion in Magic—A treatise on the Boomerang Trick